 Who Buys Restaurants for Sale in Colorado?

-Colorado nature and beauty inspires buyers to seek a lifestyle with time outdoors enjoying every moment of daylight.
-Locals and tourists alike delight in the scenery from the snow covered slopes to a Rocky Mountain trail.
+Colorado's nature and beauty inspire buyers to seek a lifestyle with time outdoors enjoying every moment of daylight.
+Locals and tourists alike delight in the scenery from the snow-covered slopes to a Rocky Mountain trail.

 The area’s cost of living is at or near the national average since Colorado focuses on low taxes.
 That is paired with high household incomes.
 Together they combine for Metro Denver to rank slightly above the national average for cost of living, but well below many other major cities.

 Restaurants are a big part of Colorado where small businesses represent 97% of all employing businesses in Colorado.
+Colorado restaurants alone employ 7% of the state labor force.
 Colorado’s economy is built on small business and it’s a dominant source of new job creation in the State.
-The National Restaurant Association reports that Colorado restaurants are expected to do $11.6 billion dollars in sales in 2016.
-There were 10,959 eating and drinking places in Colorado as of 2014 and that number continues to climb.
-Restaurants in Colorado contribute to 12% of the total employment in the state generating 268,400 jobs.
-(Source: National Restaurant Association.
-Includes all restaurant and foodservice occupations.
-Employment figures are projected.)
+The Colorado Restaurant Association reports that Colorado restaurants are produced $14+ Billion in state revenu in 2022.
+There were 12,400 eating and drinking places in Colorado as of 2022 and that number continues to climb.
+Restaurants in Colorado contribute to 12% of the total employment in the state generating 243,000 jobs.

 It's easy to see why those seeking a restaurant for sale focus on Colorado.